Oleksii-Zinkovskyi/refactoring-java/README.md

 - Separate packages and better class&method names for clear logical separation.
 - A better gitignore to cover Intellij - (had to be done immediately for ease of commits).
 - Most of the data objects seem to be simple immutable Data classes, so we can redefine them as Records.
 They don't require testing.
+- Maven project with some quality of life and testing dependencies.
+- Turn it into a Spring project with dependency injection instead of creating stuff in Main through new().

 Most of the issues are in the RentalInfo class:
 - RentalInfo is a poor name for a service class and seems to also serve as a data class, and .statement is just poor naming -> separate Classes and communicate through Interfaces (new Interface + RentalService(new ToStringFormatter + Interface))?